snofla/WhatWatchKit/README.markdown

 ### `What` namespace

 The `What` namespace has functions that return the type of a watch in an image.
-Like in the `Whether` namespace the functions has overlkoads that accept either a URL to an image or the image itself.
+Like in the `Whether` namespace the functions has overloads that accept either a URL to an image or the image itself.

 The functions return an array of `Category` structs, and is sorted by the confidence of the estimation of the watch's category.